Psyshadow/HCIclone/ROADMAP.md

 - Quizzes
 - Group management

-further administration has its separate tools to manage the platform:
+Further administration has its separate tools to manage the platform:
 - User profiles
 - Group management
 - Detailed Reporting